jeremy-rifkin/cpptrace/README.md

 libcpptrace.so (I had to do this on Ubuntu).
 Only when installing system-wide.
 Usually your package manager does this for you when installing new libraries.

+> [!NOTE]
+> Libdwarf requires a relatively new version of libdwarf.
+Sometimes a previously-installed system-wide libdwarf may
+> cause issues due to being too old.
+Libdwarf 8 and newer is known to work.

 <details>
     <summary>System-wide install on windows</summary>